exekube/exekube/README.md

 ## Motivation

-Using many command line tools to manage cloud resources (e.g. `gcloud`, `aws`, `kops`) and Kubernetes resources (e.g. `kubectl`, `helm`) is tedious and error prone.
+Using many command line tools to manage cloud resources (e.g. `gcloud`, `aws`, `kops`) and Kubernetes resources (e.g. `kubectl`, `helm`) is tedious and error-prone.

-Terraform already provides a declarative interface for a large number of cloud providers, so why not manage **everything** through Terraform?
+Terraform already provides a declarative interface for a large number of cloud providers, so why not use Terraform to manage both cloud resources and containers through a single, fully automated interface?

 ## Features